balkac/DeterministicRoulette/README.md

 - Five Chip Denominations: 1, 5, 10, 50, 100
 - Chip UI Interaction: Players can select a chip and place bets.
 - Bet Validation: Ensures proper bet placement and calculation.
+- Stacked Chip Removal: If no chip is selected, tapping the stacked chips removes the last placed bet.

 ---
 ## 6. OOP Principles in Roulette Betting System 🎯